Duquesne Incline

 Duquesne Incline, Funicular railway on Mount Washington, Pittsburgh, United States

-The funicular's track gauge measures 5 feet, a width commonly found in Finland and Russia but rare in United States railway systems.
+The track gauge measures 5 feet (1524 millimeters), a width common in Finland and Russia but rare in United States railway systems.
+This uncommon width was likely chosen to provide added stability on the steep gradient.

 Location: Pittsburgh